AqwamCreates/DataPredict/docs/Tutorials/CreatingTimeToLeavePredictionModel.md

 local DataPredict = require(DataPredict)

+-- For single data point purposes, set the maximumNumberOfIterations to 1 to avoid overfitting.
+Additionally, the more number of maximumNumberOfIterations you have, the lower the learningRate it should be to avoid "inf" issues.

-local Regression = DataPredict.Models.LinearRegression.new({learningRate = 0.3}) -- Ensure that the learningRate is not too high or too low.
+local Regression = DataPredict.Models.LinearRegression.new({maximumNumberOfIterations = 1, learningRate = 0.3})

 ```